John B. Earle: Biography

 He served as adjutant and inspector general of South Carolina for sixteen years.

 He served throughout the War of 1812.

 He served as member of the nullification convention of 1832 and 1833.

 He died in Anderson County, South Carolina, February 3, 1836 and was interred in the cemetery on his plantation, "Silver Glade," in Anderson County.

+Family

+His daughter married Thomas Harrison, a Comptroller General of South Carolina.
+Through her, he is the grandfather of Confederate Provisional congressman James Thomas Harrison and great-grandfather of Mississippi Lieutenant Governor James T. Harrison Jr.